Hopalonger/Simple-Organization/README.md

 ## How it Works:
 Simple Organization is a Program Based off of Opencart but so much more at the same time.
 When A product is seached for and found, Coresponding Adressable LED lights/Neopixels turn on around the place where it is supposed to be.
-There are 2 Basic Ways of trasmiting data, Intnernet and LoRa.
-The LoRa Method Requires internet for the Relay module.
 This system could be implemented into Cabinets, Part Orgaizers and much more.

 ### Internet Based: